Events

 View Event →

-Drop-In Workshop The Art of Voice A Weekly Community Summer Sing-Along
+Drop-In Workshop The Art of Voice A Weekly Community Sing-Along

 Join us for a relaxed and welcoming weekly gathering where everyone is encouraged to explore their voice - no matter your experience or confidence level.
 Led by Paula Langton, a Certified Linklater Voice Teacher, these sessions offer a space to connect through the joy of singing.